Mayor's Charity of the Year

-The new Mayor of Welwyn Hatfield, Councillor Roger Trigg, has chosen Potential Kids as his charity for the year.
+The new Mayor of Welwyn Hatfield, Councillor Barbara Fitzsimon, has chosen the Welwyn Hatfield Women's Refuge as her charity for the year.

 The charity offers temporary, crisis accommodation and support service in the borough for women, with or without children, fleeing domestic violence and abuse.

 As an independent charity, WHWR provides a 24/7 service, 365 days of the year.
 This includes safe accommodation, safeguarding and safety planning, information and practical support with claiming benefits, seeking legal help, as well as help with schools, doctors, the police and mental health counselling.
 The team also provides advice about safe resettlement for women and children escaping domestic violence.

 This charity is close to my heart, and one I've had a close relationship with.
 The team gives tireless support on both a practical and emotional level, including crisis counselling.
 With the increased isolation that families living in an abusive household have experienced because of the Covid pandemic, this is such a vital service, now more than ever.
 I'm proud to be raising funds for them, so please keep an eye out for events coming up.